JeanOmeg/api-todolist/README.md

 ## Instalação

 Instale as dependencias do _**NODE-JS (18)**_.
-Crie um DB MYSQL com duas tabelas, a primeira chamada _tasks_ e a segunda _users_.
+Crie um DB MYSQL com 3 tabelas, a primeira chamada _tasks_, a segunda _users_ e a terceira _tokens_.

 Set as config do DB igual o arquivo **.env.example**